SajjadKiani/lighter_market_making/README.md

 ├── requirements.txt
 ├── .env.example
 ├── lighter_data/       # CSV output data from the collector
-├── params/             # JSON output from the calculator └── logs/               # Log files for all services
+├── params/             # JSON output from the parameter calculator └── logs/               # Log files for all services
 ```